cloud-hybrid/factory/README.md

 }
 ```

-For example, let the aforementioned JSON snippet represent a lambda function; `@cloud-vault/factory` will
+For example, let the aforementioned JSON snippet represent a lambda function; `cloud-factory` will
 instead use `*/*/get-users` as the API-Gateway-V2 integration endpoint instead of the much longer,
 undesired `cloud-technology-http-api-get-users` value.